Faraday & Son, London | 2 Similar “Pullman Coach” Carriage Lamp | England c.1910-20 | SOLD

 • Robert Faraday was the brother of Michael Faraday the well known pioneer scientist of electromagnetics.

 • After his father’s death his son James took over followed by his grandson Harold in 1875 when the company became known as Messrs.
-Faraday & Sons
+Faraday & Son.

-• In 1919 F & C Osler, specialising in chandeliers, and Faraday’s merged to become Osler and Faraday Ltd, working from Wardour Street until 1925.
+• In 1919 F & C Osler, specialising in glass chandeliers, and Faraday began merging when finally in 1925 they officially became Osler and Faraday Ltd, working from Wardour Street until 1925.

 Share